Chamber of Deputies (Luxembourg): 1800s

 The constitution of 1841 created the Assembly of Estates (Assemblée des États), consisting of 34 members.
 Under the absolute monarchy of William II, King of the Netherlands and Grand Duke of Luxembourg, the legislature's powers were very restricted: it could not take decisions and had a purely advisory role with respect to the monarch.
 Its consent was necessary in very few matters.
 Only the sovereign could propose laws.
-The assembly was only in session 15 days a year, and these sessions were held in secret.
+The assembly was in session only 15 days a year, and these sessions were held in secret.

 In a climate marked by the democratic revolutionary movements in France and elsewhere, a new constitution was drafted in 1848 by a Constituent Assembly.
-This introduced a constitutional monarchy: the King-Grand Duke only retained those powers specifically enumerated in the Constitution.
+This introduced a constitutional monarchy: the King-Grand Duke retained only those powers specifically enumerated in the Constitution.
 The parliament, now called the Chambre des Députés, had the legislative power: it had the right to propose and amend laws.
-It would decide the budget, and received the power to investigate.
+It would decide the budget and received the power to investigate.
 The government became accountable to the Chamber.
 In addition, its sessions were now public.

 In 1853, William III called on the government to write a new constitution to limit the powers of the Chamber.
 The latter refused to approve the government's revisions, and the Grand Duke dissolved the legislature.
 There was then a brief return to absolutist monarchy, in what became known as the Putsch of 1856.
 The parliament, now renamed the Assemblée des Etats, retained its legislative powers, but the Grand Duke was no longer required to approve and promulgate its laws within a certain period.
 Taxes no longer had to be voted on annually, and the permanent budget was re-introduced.
 The Council of State was created in 1856 as a check on the Chamber.
 Its role was to render opinions on proposed bills and regulations.

 After Luxembourg's neutrality and independence had been affirmed in the Second Treaty of London, in 1868, the constitution was revised to obtain a compromise between the liberties of 1848 and the authoritarian charter of 1856.
 The parliament was renamed the Chambre des Députés and regained most of the rights it lost in 1856, such as the annual vote on the budget and taxes.
 However, the King Grand-Duke still kept wide-ranging powers: he exercised executive power, and wielded legislative power alongside the Chamber.